drwatson1/Otel-sandbox/README.md

 This is great, now we know how all that stuff works but it's not very useful from practical point of view.

-Usually we want to see an average server response time by endpoints, but averaging by all values is not that we want.
-Instead, we want values averaging by some sliding interval.
+Usually we want to see an average server response time by endpoints, but averaging by all values over time is not that we want.
+Instead, we want values averaging by some sliding time-window.
 Let's see, how we can do it.
 Average duration is sum of all durations divided by count of queries.

 Let's try this expression: